 Cash flow of Investment Activities

 The cash flow of Financing Activities is the last part.
-It shows the inflows and outflows from the loans, shares and receipts etc. It is when the cash flow from any financial activity comes through and reports and sign of issuance and repurchase of the company’s own stock as the payment dividends.
-It also shows the increase and decreases within short-term and long term borrowings, share sales and repurchases and repayments of long-term borrowings.
+It shows the inflows and outflows from the loans, shares receipts etc. It is when the cash flow from any financial activity comes through and reports and signs of issuance and repurchase of the company’s stock as the payment dividends.
+It also shows the increases and decreases within short-term and long-term borrowings, share sales and repurchases and repayments of long-term borrowings.
 Summarised, it shows the reports of your company’s stock and the payment of dividends.

-Since we’ve defined cash flow, what it does and the statements of cash flow, we can go a bit deeper understanding this.
+Since we’ve defined cash flow, what it does and the statements of cash flow, we can go a bit deeper to understand this.